LaurentRDC/dissertation/content/introduction.md

 ### Pump line

 On the pump line, the laser pulses propagate to a delay stage (Newport ILS200CCHA) on which a retroreflector is installed.
 This delay stage provides a resolution of \SI{300}{\nano\meter}, with total travel of \SI{20}{\centi\meter}.
 These dimensions translate to a time-delay resolution of \SI{2}{\femto\second} and temporal range of \SI{1.3}{\nano\second}.
-The energy of the pump pulses is then attenuated by using ultrafast attenuator assembly to the desired pump energies.
+The energy of the pump pulses is then attenuated by using an ultrafast attenuator assembly, composed of a waveplate and polarizing filter.
 A lens is used to focus the pump pulses onto the sample.

 The attenuation and focus of the beam are adjusted to achieve the desired photoexcitation density (or *fluence*) on an area that is much larger than the sample, ensuring uniform illumination conditions.
 The attenuated and focused pump pulses are routed inside the vacuum chamber through a z-cut quartz (SiO$_2$) window, which is transparent over a large range of wavelengths.
 Inside the vacuum, two mirrors is positioned so that the pump pulses are transmitted through the sample and routed outside to a photodiode, for alignment purposes.